How ironic that folks crave neutrals inside but often want color in the garden. I like those things reversed.

 In a city garden created for actress Julianne Moore [top], landscape architect Brian Sawyer went for “Green, green, green.
-“It’s about ivy—Boston ivy and English ivy—and staghorn ferns and moss.
+“It’s about ivy — Boston ivy and English ivy — and staghorn ferns and moss.
 And boxwood,” Sawyer told Architectural Digest where the photos first appeared.
 Beginning with bluestone pavers, raised boxwood beds were constructed.
 It’s lovely, stunningly simple and best of all, low maintenance, which always appeals to me.

 Can’t you almost feel the cool shade provided by the linden tree arch that shelters this outdoor dining table?
 It helps define a brick walkway as a long outdoor “room.”
 Designed by the iconic Belgian landscape firm of Wirtz International, the gardens on the owner’s 50-acre property are dramatically sculptural and expand in scale with distance from the house.

 When I look at this photograph I think of rock formations translated into shrubbery.
 The combination and variety of the greenery with the different heights and arrangements almost have a whimsical feeling, particularly the ones that lean.
-Given the classical building in the background I assume this garden is somewhere in England.
+Given the classical building in the background I expect this garden is somewhere in England.

 Love the photos in particular the Linden tree archway.
 We got back from ireland a few days ago. the gardens there are phenomenal and range from all green to riots of color.